RxLaboratory/DuGR/src-docs/docs/advanced/getting-started.md

 (function(thisObj)
 {
      // If you only need Duik, just include DuAEF_Duik_api at the beginning
-     #include "DuAEF_DuGR_api.jsxinc";
+     #include "DuGR_API.jsxinc";

 ```

 ### Combining the DuGR API with other APIs and DuAEF

 If you're going to include APIs other than DuGR, you'll need to include everything separately to be sure that all frameworks are included only once.
-In this case, include `DuGR_api.jsxinc` and the other APIs at the beginning of your script.
+In this case, include the APIs at the beginning of your script.

 Here's an example: